demuth-lab/demuth-lab.github.io/README.md

 ## Publications workflow (Scholar-friendly)
 Google Scholar doesn’t offer a stable public API, so the recommended workflow is:
-1) Keep your Scholar profile updated
+1) Download the new publications as BibText (.bib)
-2) Occasionally export a BibTeX file (from Scholar or Zotero) to `data/publications.bib`
+2) Append the new BibTeX file info `data/publications.bib`
+3) Run the .github/workflows/publications workflow (will scrape for the dois)
+4) Add any software links or other stuff using the 'data/publication_extras.yml' use the doi as keys
+5) Add the doi for new [ubs to the data/topics.yml so it can be filtered correctly

+Alternate method:

-3) Either: Manually add the new stuff to _data/publications.yml OR Run `python3 scripts/bib2yaml.py` to regenerate `_data/publications.yml`
+7) Either: Manually add the new stuff to _data/publications.yml OR Run `python3 scripts/bib2yaml.py` to regenerate `_data/publications.yml`